bartkozal/hocus-pocus/README.md

   `application.sass` - Main file, use it only for imports

 3. Use syntax rules from [Mark Otto's Code Guide][8]
-4. Use the following name convenctions:
+4. Use the following naming conventions:

   ```html
     <!-- Objects -->